Who Was Emily Dickinson?

 Death and Discovery

 Little of Dickinson's work was published at the time of her death, and the few works that were published were edited and altered to adhere to conventional standards of the time.
 Unfortunately, much of the power of Dickinson's unusual use of syntax and form was lost in the alteration.
-After her sister's death, Lavinia Dickinson discovered hundreds of poems that Emily had crafted over the years.
+After her sister's death, Lavinia discovered hundreds of poems that Dickinson had crafted over the years.
 The first volume of these works was published in 1890.
 A full compilation, The Poems of Emily Dickinson, wasn't published until 1955, though previous iterations had been released.

-Emily Dickinson's stature as a writer soared from the first publication of her poems in their intended form.
+Dickinson's stature as a writer soared from the first publication of her poems in their intended form.
 She is known for her poignant and compressed verse, which profoundly influenced the direction of 20th-century poetry.
 The strength of her literary voice, as well as her reclusive and eccentric life, contributes to the sense of Dickinson as an indelible American character who continues to be discussed today.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!